puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 ### powershellHistory(platform, alt_path) -> History[] | History | WindowsError

 Return PowerShell history entries for all users.
-Uses the systemdrive by default.
+Uses the system drive by default.

 This artifact also supports PowerShell history on macOS or Linux